christianmxfantin/boavista-shop/README.md

 # Run the developmet server again
 $ npm run dev

-# The server will initialize in the <http://localhost:4000>
+# The server will initialize at <http://localhost:4000>
 ```

 <h2>📝 License</h2>